verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 .. arch:tag:: <mux name="string"/>

     :req_param name: Name of the mux switch type used to drive this type of segment by default, from both block outputs and other wires.
 This information is used during rr-graph construction, and a custom switch block can override this switch type for specific connections if desired.
+                     The switch type specified with the <mux> tag will be used for both the incrementing and decrementing wires within this segment.
+                     If more control is needed, the mux_inc and mux_dec tags can be used to assign different muxes to drive incremental and decremental wires within the segment.

     .. note:: For UNIDIRECTIONAL only.